SUPPORT

 • Identifying information of agents/officers involved (agency, name, credential or badge number)

-• As many incident details as possible
+• As many incident details as possible.
+Remember “SALUTE:”

-• Take photographs, video or provide building surveillance footage if possible
+• Take photographs, video or provide building surveillance footage if possible (remember, you have a constitutional right to observe, including record, any and all happenings)

 • If possible, contact local immigration advocacy groups or legal aid organizations to provide support to those potentially affected by the raid.
+Rapid response hotlines and other helpful contacts are listed above.

-If you’d like to know more, or are looking for additional resources not on this webpage,
+If you’d like to know more, or are looking for additional resources or ways to support neighbors in need that are not listed on this webpage, contact the Office of Social Concerns or the Office of Multicultural Ministry.